Corporate Governance

 Principle 2: The Board has an appropriate level of independence and diversity of thought and background in its composition to enable it to make decisions in the best interests of the company.

 Provision 2.2 of the Code recommends that Independent Directors make up a majority of the Board where the Chairman is not independent.
 In the case of the Company, the Chairman is not independent as he is an Executive Director.
-In complying with Provision 2.2. of the Code, Independent Directors make up a majority of the Board and the majority of each of the Board Committees.
+In complying with Provision 2.2. of the Code, Independent Directors make up a majority of the Board and the Board Committees.
 There are sufficient safeguards and checks to ensure that the process of decision-making by the Board is independent and based on collective decisions without any individual or small group of individuals exercising any considerable concentration of power or influence.

 Provision 2.3 of the Code recommends that Non-Executive Directors make up majority of the Board.
-The Company complies with Provision 2.3 of the Code as the Non-Executive Directors, who are also Independent Directors, chair the Board committees, are independent and are able to provide the appropriate level of independence and diversity of thought and background and to make decisions in the best interests of the Company.
+The Company complies with Provision 2.3 of the Code as the Non-Executive Directors, who are also Independent Directors, chair the Board committees, are independent and provide appropriate level of independence and diversity of thought and background and make decisions in the best interests of the Company.
 The Board has always discussed important issues robustly and have always been able to reach a consensus on the votes without having to rely on any majority votes to decide nor having an individual or small group of individuals dominate the Board’s decision-making process.

 The Company recognises the importance and benefits of diversity in all ways, including gender, age, background and other distinguishing factors/qualities.
-Diversity on the Board is an essential element to support the attainment of the Company’s strategic objectives for sustainable and balanced development.

-The Board observes and applies the Board Diversity Policy to ensure that the Board will have an appropriate level of diversity of thought and background in its composition to enable it to make decisions in the best interests of the Company.
+The Board observes and applies the Policy to ensure that the Board have an appropriate level of diversity of thought and background in its composition to enable it to make decisions in the best interests of the Company.
 While it is important to promote boardroom diversity in terms of gender, ethnicity and age, the Board believes that the normal selection criteria based on independence, skills, knowledge and experience should remain a priority.

 In determining the independence of the Independent Directors, the Board takes into account the existence of relationships or circumstances, including those identified by the Code and the Listing Manual of the SGX-ST that are relevant in its determination as to whether a Director is independent.
 The NC has reviewed and confirmed the independence of the Independent Directors in accordance with the Code and the Listing Manual of the SGX-ST.